ryandvmartin/blog/content/post/fast_subroutines.md

 end subroutine calc_gradients
 ```

 This function runs in roughly the same amount of time as Cython at $0.993ms$ average over 1000 iterations, which is a $367x$ speedup.
-However, this is a totally different language and if you need to change and recompile the function with F2PY, you have to restart the kernel in order to reimport the modified Fortran extension, which ends up loosing you some efficiency in the long run.
-It is extremely useful if your end use case is to deploy with Fortran executables, of if you want to leverage some ancient Fortran library that isn't already wrapped for Python.
-However, it's hard to recommend this method for newcomers since the other methods are simpler to get going.
+However, this is a totally different language and if you need to change the code and recompile the function with F2PY, you have to restart the kernel in order to reimport the modified Fortran extension, which ends up loosing you some efficiency in the long run.
+This method is extremely useful if your end use case is to deploy with Fortran executables, of if you want to leverage some ancient Fortran library that isn't already wrapped for Python.
+However, it's hard to recommend this method for newcomers since the other methods are simpler to get fast code going.

 The common issue with linking Fortran to Python (mainly for Windows users) is with F2PY.
 Depending on the version of Python, Fortran compiler, and platform, this can either be a breeze, or a complete pain.
-If you are having some issues in windows, you can check out the [pygeostat documentation on Fortran in Python](http://www.ccgalberta.com/pygeostat/fortran.html) for some examples on common errors and some suggested solutions.
+If you are having some issues in Windows, you can check out the [pygeostat documentation on Fortran in Python](http://www.ccgalberta.com/pygeostat/fortran.html) for some examples on common errors and some suggested solutions.
 Typically the fact of running Windows is the single greatest hurdle to using F2PY for this workflow.
-Luckily [pygeostat](www.ccgalberta.com/pygeostat) has taken care of the hard work and implements a custom F2PY compiler for Windows that works across several versions of Python and with Intel and GNU Fortran compilers.
+Luckily [pygeostat](www.ccgalberta.com/pygeostat) has taken care of the hard work and implements a custom F2PY compiling script for Windows that works across several versions of Python and with Intel and GNU Fortran compilers.

 # So, what about straight up Numpy? {#numpy}
 Of course, for a task such as computing the gradients on the grid (this is a very common task), Numpy and its vast library of computational functions should probably be investigated.
-A quick google of `'numpy gradients'` returns the [numpy.gradient](https://docs.scipy.org/doc/numpy/reference/generated/numpy.gradient.html) function which can be used to quickly compute the gradients of the 3D grid.
+A quick Google search for `'numpy gradients'` returns the [numpy.gradient](https://docs.scipy.org/doc/numpy/reference/generated/numpy.gradient.html) function which can be used to quickly compute the gradients of the 3D grid.
 The implementation is simple:

 ```python
 from numpy import gradient